agiliq/responsive-images/README.md

 Usage
 -----------

+Settings:
-Add RESPONSIVE_IMAGE_RESOLUTIONS to settings with an array of image sizes required as per resolution.
+* RESPONSIVE_IMAGE_RESOLUTIONS to settings with an array of image sizes required as per resolution.
+* IMAGE_ENDS_WITH (A string): Image urls ending with this string will be made responsive.

+Optional Settings:
+* RESPONSIVE_IMAGES_CACHE_DIR = Defaults to 'responsive_images_cache'.
+ Resized images will be placed in this directory.
+* RESPONSIVE_IMAGE_QUALITY: Defaults to 75.
+This is used while resizing the original image.
+* RESPONSIVE_IMAGE__FOR_TEST: This is required when testing.

 Example: